khoih-prog/WiFiNINA_Generic/README.md

 1. Port FirmwareUpdater to permit **nRF52, Teensy, SAMD21, SAMD51, etc.** boards to update WiFiNINA W101/W102 firmware and SSL certificates using **Arduino IDE WiFi101/WiFiNINA Firmware Updater.**
 2. Update default pin-outs for nRF52 boards, especially NINA_B302_ublox.
-3. Add support to **Arduino UNO WiFi (R2)**

 Again with credits of [Miguel Alexandre Wisintainer](https://github.com/tcpipchip).

-#### New in v1.5.1-final
+#### New in v1.5.1

-1. Add support to nRF52 boards, such as AdaFruit Feather nRF52832, nRF52840 Express, BlueFruit Sense, Itsy-Bitsy nRF52840 Express, Metro nRF52840 Express, Clue nRF52840, Nordic nRF52840DK, Particle Xenon, etc. Raytac MDBT50Q-RX Dongle is not supported.
+1. Add support to **nRF52** boards, such as **AdaFruit Feather nRF52832, nRF52840 Express, BlueFruit Sense, Itsy-Bitsy nRF52840 Express, Metro nRF52840 Express, Clue nRF52840, Nordic nRF52840DK, Particle Xenon, etc.** Raytac MDBT50Q-RX Dongle is not supported.
 2. Add support to **NINA_B302_ublox running as nRF52840**.
 Thanks to great work of [Miguel Alexandre Wisintainer](https://github.com/tcpipchip) for initiating, inspriring, working with, developing, debugging and testing.
 See [u-blox nina b](https://github.com/khoih-prog/WiFiNINA_Generic/issues/1)

 #### New in v1.5.0

 1. The original [Arduino WiFiNINA library](http://www.arduino.cc/en/Reference/WiFiNINA) only supports very limited boards, such as: the Arduino MKR WiFi 1010, Arduino MKR VIDOR 4000 and Arduino UNO WiFi Rev.2.
-This library is based on and modified from [Arduino WiFiNINA library](http://www.arduino.cc/en/Reference/WiFiNINA) to provide support for many more boards, such as SAM DUE, SAMD21, SAMD51, Teensy, AVR Mega, STM32, etc.
+This library is based on and modified from [Arduino WiFiNINA library](http://www.arduino.cc/en/Reference/WiFiNINA) to provide support for many more boards, such as **SAM DUE, SAMD21, SAMD51, Teensy, AVR Mega, STM32, etc.**

 ---
 ---